What Is a Trademark?

 What Does a Trademark Do?

 A trademark protects your business name, logo, slogan, or other brand identifiers and sets your goods or services apart from competitors.
-Working with a trademark lawyer ensures your application is properly filed with the USPTO, giving you nationwide protection and the legal right to use the ® symbol.
+Working with a trademark lawyer Utah ensures your application is properly filed with the USPTO, giving you nationwide protection and the legal right to use the ® symbol.
 A trademark attorney can also help you search the USPTO database and other sources to avoid conflicts, reduce the risk of trademark infringement, and safeguard your intellectual property.
 Protect your brand and avoid costly legal issues—consult a trademark lawyer before you file.
+An experienced trademark registration lawyer Utah can help you understand whether your mark is strong, descriptive, or potentially conflicting with existing registrations.
+This early review often saves time and prevents costly rejections.

 How does a Trademark Differ From Patent or Copyright?